Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Weave to Life**

     As a :rsc-bonus-action: **Bonus Action**, you can expend a :rsc-spell-slot: **Spell Slot** of 1st level or higher to heal yourself or an ally within 30 feet.
 The number of Hit Points healed equals the level of the expended slot.
 In addition, the target gains temporary Hit Points equal to your spellcasting ability modifier.
-You must finish a long rest before you can use Weave to Life again
+You must finish a Long Rest before you can use Weave to Life again

 - **Soothing Magic**

     If you target one or more allies with a spell that allows them to regain Hit Points or with Weave to Life, those allies are immune to being frightened for a number of rounds equal to the level of the healing spell.
 In addition, one ally who healed Hit Points (your choice) gains inspiration.
-You must complete a short or long rest before you can grant inspiration again.
+You must complete a Short Rest or Long Rest before you can grant inspiration again.

 ### Elemental Adept